No Fly List: Lawsuits

+In 2015 Yonas Fikre of Oregon sued the FBI for harm to his reputation and violation of his due process rights to travel, after he was placed on the No Fly List and then removed.
+In September 2023, the US Supreme Court agreed to hear the FBI's appeal against the litigation.
+The Court ruled in Federal Bureau of Investigation v.
+Fikre that a complaint about being put on the No Fly List is not moot simply because the government later took the plaintiff off the List.

 No fly lists in other countries

 Canada's federal government has created its own no fly list as part of a program called Passenger Protect.
 The Canadian list incorporates data from domestic and foreign intelligence sources, including the U.S. No Fly List.
 It contains between 500 and 2,000 names.

 In addition, Canada's access to information system revealed that the US "Tuscan" (Tipoff US/Canada) database is provided to every Canadian border guard and immigration officer; they have the power to detain, interrogate, arrest and deny entry to anyone listed on it.
 Unlike the no-fly list, which only applies to airports, Tuscan is used for every Canadian land and sea border, and visa and immigration application.

 In Pakistan, the no fly list is known as the Exit Control List.